Louisville suspends head coach Chris Mack for 6 games - WHIZ News

 LOUISVILLE, Ky.
-(AP) — The University of Louisville is suspending head basketball coach Chris Mack for six games for failing to follow procedures in handling an extortion attempt by one of his assistants.
+(AP) — The University of Louisville said Friday that it is suspending head basketball coach Chris Mack for six games for failing to follow procedures in handling an extortion attempt by one of his assistants.

-University officials said Friday that they concluded Mack was a victim of an extortion attempt but he “failed to follow university guidelines, policies, and procedures in handling the matter.”
+Mack “failed to follow university guidelines, policies, and procedures in handling the matter,” Louisville athletics director Vince Tyra said in a news release.

 Mack said he accepts the suspension and “could have handled matters differently.”

 Mack’s former assistant, Dino Gaudio, pleaded guilty in June to a federal charge of attempted extortion.
-He was scheduled to be sentenced on Friday but has struck a plea deal to avoid prison.
+Gaudio was sentenced in federal court Friday to probation and a $10,000 fine for the attempted extortion.

+The university said it determined Mack was a victim of the attempted extortion.

 The basketball program weathered numerous scandals during former coach Rick Pitino’s tenure, and an NCAA investigation is continuing.

-The suspension will include six non-conference games from Nov.
+The suspension will include six nonconference games from Nov.
 8 to 27, including two games in the Bahamas.
-Mack cannot have any contact with coaches or players during the suspension.
+Mack cannot have any contact with coaches or players during the suspension, and he will have to forfeit about $221,000 of his salary.